Text2Motion: From Natural Language Instructions to Feasible Plans: Implementation Details

 Whilst there are many existing techniques for OOD detection of deep neural networks, we opt to detect OOD queries on the learned Q-functions via deep ensembles due to their ease of calibration~\cite{lakshminarayanan2017simple}.
 A state-action pair is classified as OOD if the empirical variance of the predicted Q-values is above a determined threshold:

-where each threshold $\epsilon^\pi_{\text{OOD}}$ is unique to skill $\pi$.
+where each threshold $\epsilon^\psi$ is unique to skill $\psi$.

-To determine the threshold value, we generate an a calibration dataset of 100K symbolically invalid states and actions for each primitive.
-The process takes less than an hour on a single CPU as the actions are infeasible and need not be simulated in the environment (i.e. rewards are known to be 0).
-We compute the empirical variance the Q-ensembles across both the in-distribution and out-of-distribution datasets an bin the variances by predicted Q-value to produce a histogram.
-We observe that the histogram of variances produced from OOD queries was uniform across all predicted Q-values and was an order of magnitude large than the ensemble variances computed over in-distribution data.
-This simplified the selection of OOD thresholds, which we found to be: $\epsilon^{\text{Pick}}_{\text{OOD}} = 0.10$, $\epsilon^{\text{Place}}_{\text{OOD}} = 0.12$, $\epsilon^{\text{Pull}}_{\text{OOD}} = 0.10$, and $\epsilon^{\text{Push}}_{\text{OOD}} = 0.06$.
+To determine the threshold values, we generate an a calibration dataset of 100K symbolically invalid states and actions for each skill.
+The process takes less than an hour on a single CPU as the actions are infeasible and need not be simulated in the environment (i.e. rewards are known to be $0$).
+We compute the mean and variance of the Q-ensemble for each $(s, a)$ sample in both the training dataset (in-distribution inputs) and the calibration dataset (out-of-distribution inputs), and produce two histograms by binning the computed ensemble variances by the ensemble means.
+We observe that the histogram of variances corresponding to OOD inputs is uniform across all Q-value bins and is an order of magnitude large than the ensemble variances computed over in-distribution inputs.
+This allows us to select thresholds $\epsilon^\psi$ which are low enough to reliably detect OOD inputs, yet will not be triggered for in-distribution inputs: $\epsilon^{\text{Pick}} = 0.10$, $\epsilon^{\text{Place}} = 0.12$, $\epsilon^{\text{Pull}} = 0.10$, and $\epsilon^{\text{Push}} = 0.06$.